Sjain020188/PHP_Travel_Test/README.md

 3. Check customer login with Test data in Suite1.xls
 4. Check Hotel booking with Test data in Suite1.xls

 Run these test cases with a Suite Runner.
 Run the Test case only if Test Mode is Y in Suite1.xls.
-Create an HTML report for these Tests
+Create an HTML report for these Tests and save them in Reports folder of this Project

 This Project has following Packages